jeromeetienne/better.js/src/helpers/classattr.md

 	this._quantity	= quantity
 }, {
 	privatize	: true,

+	freeze		: true,	// TODO to support Object.freeze

 	arguments	: [String, Number],
 	properties	: {
 		_label	: String,
 		_quantity: Number
 	},

 	onBefore	: function(){},
 	onAfter		: function(){},
 })
 ```

+if no attributes is provided, it will use ```ClassAttr.defaultAttributes```.